doi-foundation/doi-website/content/the-identifier/resources/_index.md

 [Archive of publically-available material related to the DOI and Persistent Identifiers (PIDs)](/the-identifier/resources/doi-in-the-news)

 ## DOI URI Scheme
-This [document](https://doi.org/10.1000/292)specifies the "doi" URI scheme.
+This [document](https://doi.org/10.1000/292) specifies the "doi" URI scheme.
 It has been prepared and published by the DOI Foundation and was subject to consensus review by DOI Foundation members, including its Registration Agencies.

 [comment]: <> (## Brand and logos)